thomasvuong/Wan2GP/docs/PLUGINS.md

 1. Go to the **Plugins** tab.
 2. Under "Install New Plugin," paste the full URL of your plugin's GitHub repository.
 3. Click "Download and Install Plugin."
-4. The system will clone the repository, install any dependencies from `requirements.txt`, and run `setup.py` if present.
+4. The system will clone the repository and install any dependencies from `requirements.txt`.
 5. The new plugin will appear in the "Available Plugins" list.
-The user must then enable it and restart the application.
+The user must then enable it and restart the application to activate it.

+The plugin manager also supports updating plugins (if installed from git) and uninstalling them.

 ## Plugin API Reference